Leaderboard

 Showing content with the highest reputation on 02/05/12 in all areas

-Hello Folks, I was talking to a collegue at work today about RC and he mentioned that literally next door to where I work is a Tamiya Distributor.
+1. Hello Folks, I was talking to a collegue at work today about RC and he mentioned that literally next door to where I work is a Tamiya Distributor.
 I decided to pop along and see if i could buy directly from them rather than go through a model shop and save myself a few notes on future purchases.
 They said they don't sell to the public however I am in a position to create a purchasing account where i work and buy direct from them.
 I might need to do a little sweet talking with the boss but it seems possible.
 Any way, I asked for a catalogue which they apparently normally charge for but they said as I'm a neighbour I could have it for free.
 This is the magazine they provided me. http://www.stellamodels.com.hk/64372-tamiya-line-vol1-2012-english-p-6020.html Something that was really cool about it though is the book inside that list every tamiya product currently available and shows what parts are cross compatible with other models.
 This ranges from chassis to screw sets.
 May prove very useful in the future.
-So yeah, unlike most of my lunches this one was actually quite productive.3 points
+So yeah, unlike most of my lunches this one was actually quite productive.

 2 points

-I'm 17 and I work hard for my money, I get up at 5am on saturdays and work through til 4pm running a market stall in London, I also clean an accountants once a week and do all sorts of odd jobs from welding to clearing gardens and also the odd bit of work on 1/1 cars etc I also repair old things and sell them on.
+4. I'm 17 and I work hard for my money, I get up at 5am on saturdays and work through til 4pm running a market stall in London, I also clean an accountants once a week and do all sorts of odd jobs from welding to clearing gardens and also the odd bit of work on 1/1 cars etc I also repair old things and sell them on.
 I genuinely dislike it when people have everything handed to them on a plate!
 Teaches you nothing about life and the 'real' world.
 My parents don't give me any money and I have to do jobs around the house every day and what little money I earn from my few jobs I have to budget and save, if I don't do that I go without money.
-And I'm in sixth form so I'm also studying for exams Greg2 points
+And I'm in sixth form so I'm also studying for exams Greg

 1 point